spotfiresoftware/SDS-R-Connector/README.md

        // compile all projects
      > compile
        // run main class in the sample_client subproject
-       // this also demonstrates exception handling
      > sample_client/run
-      // run unit tests
+      // run unit tests (currently only for the server)
      > test
+       // package jars without dependencies (will need to be on the classpath)
+     > package
       // assemble "uber jar" file with all dependencies
       // (Scala, Akka, Rserve, message beans, etc.)
      > assembly